tinalexander/tinalexander.github.io/notes/2024/12-december.md

 >
 > ...
 >
 > Thank you for your email.
 Our investigation is complete, and no other cases were identified.
 The source of the exposure remains unknown.
-Also, Clade 2.3.4.4b is the clade that’s been circulating in the U.S. since 2022, in wild birds/mammals and domestic livestock and poultry.

 ## Raw Farm emails on pet food